deywersonp/RentX/README.md

 ## 💻 Project

-RentalX is an API Rest developed for car rental.
+RentX is an API Rest developed for car rental.

 *This project is not finished yet.*